 What we like: Warm, well built, and looks great.

-What we don’t: Pricey.
+What we don’t: Very pricey.

 See the Men's Patagonia Down Sweater See the Women's Patagonia Down Sweater